ricmershon/ricmershon.github.io/news-headlines/README.md

 Two functions are invoked and use Ajax to pull data from the News API database: `getHeadlines()` pulls data for the country and US category queries. `getKeywordsData()` pulls data for keyword queries.
 Both call passing an array of stories as an argument `showStories()` to display stories.

 ### Display Data
-`showStories` takes an array of stories as a parameter, builds an individual story of class `'story'` for each news story and attaches it to the `#story-container <div>.` The `.click()` method is assigned for each story with the URL of the story, contained within each record for a story in the stories array.
+The `showStories()` function takes an array of stories as a parameter, builds an individual story of class `'story'` for each news story and attaches it to the `#story-container <div>.` The `.click()` method is assigned for each story with the URL of the story, contained within each record for a story in the stories array.

 ## Known Issues
+Slight movement of the header text on the top right when data is displayed.

 ## Areas for Improvement

+### User Interface
+* Making the header and sidebar sticky.
+I tried but could not get this to work.
+* For context, I would like to see the country and category sections have their hover changes remain while stories are displayed.
+* Get rid of the ugly blue highlighting around the form elements.

+### JavaScript
+More work could be done to put code into objects.

 ## Acknowledgements